TylerYep/wolfbot/README.md

 pytest -v [-s to see print/logging output]
 ```

+# Style Guidelines
+- Tests use the arrange-act-assert paradigm with one line break in between each.
+- Tests do not need docstrings or return types, but every other py file should annotate return types and parameter types.
+Can use inline code types wherever useful, but those are optional.
+- Imports go builtins, empty space, other imports, then relative imports.
+Typing imports are arranged in alphabetical order.

 # Files
 ## Game Simulation
 * const.py (Stores all constants, along with their use cases)